-- A. Enrollment Limits - 1.
-Except for enrollment limits established in other sections of this Agreement, enrollment for online or blended learning courses will be established based on course type by the Distance Learning Committee after consultation with the appropriate Dean, Chairperson, and faculty member. - 2.
-Faculty may be scheduled to teach more than one section of a blended learning or online course but each section will count in the faculty member's normal workload as a separate course in the calculation of workload. - B. Promotion
+A. Except for enrollment limits established in other sections of this Agreement, Eenrollment for fully online or blended learning courses will be as follows or at the maximum cap set by the relevant accreditation body, whichever is lower: .established based on course type by the Distance learning committee after consultation with the appropriate Dean, Chairperson, and faculty member.